prototyp3-dev/token-prices/README.md

 **Note that the Uniswap Pools are for ERC20 tokens, so we have WBTC (Wrapped Bitcoin) and WETH (Wrapped ETH) isntead of BTC and ETH.**

+> [!IMPORTANT]
+> This DApp is not to be executed locally since it integrates with other solutions (Chainlink and Uniswap).

 ## Requirements